mahgouba/inventoryMaster-2/replit.md

 Header navigation: Added "طلب إجازة وإستئذان" (Leave Request and Permission) button next to "وصل اليوم" (Arrived Today) button in the car cards page header for easy access to leave request functionality.
 User Experience: Disabled text selection on long press to prevent unwanted text highlighting when interacting with UI elements, while maintaining text selection for input fields and text areas.
 Project Organization: Clean and organized codebase with no duplicate or backup files - removed all .backup, .bak files and consolidated similar pages.
+Navigation: Single horizontal navigation system at the top - removed duplicate sidebar navigation component to eliminate confusion and maintain clean architecture.

 ## System Architecture